teddjangg/linear-vs-tree-models-news-popularity/README.md

 # linear-vs-tree-models-news-popularity

 ## Data
-The dataset is from the UCI Machine Learning Repository / Kaggle.
+The dataset is from Kaggle.
 Due to licensing restrictions, raw data is not included in this repository.
 You can download the data from: https://www.kaggle.com/datasets/srikaranelakurthy/online-news-popularity